vedaRadev/champions-costume-manager-2/README.md

 <sub>Note: project/repo name is just a working title and may change in the future.</sub>

 # Champions Costume Manager 2

+NOTE: This documentation is slightly outdated.
+Usage information relates to the command-line tool found at the `cmdline-tool` tag. `main` currently contains GUI development.

 An offline tool for managing in-game displays of costume save files in Champions Online.
 This will initially be a command-line tool but the plan is to eventually have a functional GUI serve as the primary form of user interaction.